-- Consultants Associated with Educational Institutions (including state-run educational institutions).
+Consultants associated with educational institutions (including state-run educational institutions).
 If representing the academic institution, the maximum rate of compensation that will be allowed is the consultant's academic salary projected for 12 months, divided by 260.
-These individuals normally receive fringe benefits which include sick leave for a full 12-month period, even though they may only work 9 months per year in their academic positions.
+These individuals normally receive fringe benefits that include sick leave for a full 12-month period, even though they may only work 9 months per year in their academic positions.
 This does not apply to individuals providing consultant work outside of their academic commitments.
-In such cases, the rate of compensation will be based on reasonable cost principles and requires documentation supporting the requested rate. - Consultants Employed by State and Local Government.
+In such cases, the rate of compensation will be based on reasonable cost principles and requires documentation supporting the requested rate.

+Consultants employed by state and local government.
 Compensation for these consultants will be allowed only when the unit of government will not provide these services without cost.
 If a state or local government employee is providing services under a federal grant and is representing his or her agency without pay from its respective unit of government, the rate of compensation is not to exceed the daily salary rate for the employee paid by the unit of government.
-If the state or local government employee is providing services under a federal grant and is not representing his or her agency, the rate of compensation is based on the necessary and reasonable cost principles.
-Please note that under the nonsupplanting requirement of the COPS Office statute, COPS award funds may not be used to supplant (replace) local funding which otherwise would have been spent on consultants employed by state and/or local government.
-The statute bars federal funding of existing consultants and also of newly hired consultants that a community is committed to fund in the absence of a COPS Office award. - Consultants Employed by Commercial and Not-For-Profit Organizations.
+If the state or local government employee is providing services under a federal grant and is or her agency, the rate of compensation is based on the necessary and reasonable cost principles.
+Please note that under the nonsupplanting requirement of the COPS Office statute, COPS Office award funds may not be used to supplant (replace) local funding which otherwise would have been spent on consultants employed by state or local government.
+The statute bars federal funding of existing consultants and also of newly hired consultants that a community is committed to fund in the absence of a COPS Office award.

+Consultants employed by commercial and not-for-profit organizations.
 These organizations are normally subject to competitive bidding procedures.
 Thus, if they have been selected through competitive bidding, they are not subject to the \$550 per day maximum compensation threshold.
 In those cases where an individual has authority to consult without employer involvement, the rate of compensation should not exceed the individual's daily salary rate paid by his or her employer, subject to the \$550 limitation.

-To request approval of a consultant rate in excess of \$550 per day, please submit the signed request on awardee department letterhead, and include the agency ORI and the award number for which the approval is being sought.
+To request approval of a consultant rate in excess of \$550 per day, please submit the signed request on awardee department letterhead and include the agency ORI and the award number for which the approval is being sought.